Conformal anomaly and gravitational pair production: Examples

-Similar considerations can also be applied to neutrino--anti-neutrino pair creation with the appropriate replacement of the spinor degrees of freedom by the sum of Dirac and Majorana/Weyl neutrino species: $N_D \to N_\nu = N_D + (1/2) N_M$ and taking $N_V = N_S = 0$ in the above expressions.
-One gets $\Gamma_{\nu} = 7 G^2 M^2/(240 \pi r^4) > 0$, so that the pairs of light neutrino can potentially be created by sufficiently strong background gravitational field.
-For a Dirac neutrino, the pair production rate $\Gamma_{\nu}$ is $7/2$ times bigger than the rate of pair production for scalar particles which is about two times bigger than the one for the Hawking radiation.
-The relevant estimations for scalar particles in physically interesting gravitational fields can be found in Ref.~\cite{Wondrak2023}.
+Similar considerations can also be applied to the neutrino--anti-neutrino pair creation with the appropriate replacement of the spinor degrees of freedom by the sum of Dirac and Majorana neutrino species: $N_\nu \to N_\nu = N_D + (1/2) N_M$ and taking $N_V = N_S = 0$ in Eq.~\eqref{eq_Gamma_grav}.
+One gets the neutrino pair production $\Gamma_{\nu} = 7 N_\nu G^2 M^2/(240 \pi r^4) > 0$, which is $7/2$ times bigger than the rate of pair production for scalars (the estimations of the latter can be found in Ref.~[\citeonline{Wondrak2023}]).

-Finally, one could ask whether these results, derived for massless spinors, are applicable to particles with mass $m_\nu$.
-For the pure electromagnetic contribution to the pair creation rate~\eq{eq_Gamma_QED}, the condition is well known~\cite{Dunne:2004nc}: the electric field strength should substantially exceed the critical Schwinger field, $E \gg E_c^{\mathrm{Sch}} = m^2_e/e \simeq 1.3\times 10^{18}\, \mathrm{V/m}$.
-Likewise, the same condition can be obtained by demanding that the gravitational contribution should exceed the anticipated\footnote{{\it Cf.} the last term in Eq.~\eq{eq_A4_explicit}.} $\propto m_e^4$ term generated by the explicit breaking of the conformal symmetry.
-For neutrinos in the field of a gravitating body with mass $M$, the applicability condition then reads as $r \ll r_c$ with the critical field $r_c = \sqrt{GM}/m_\nu$ up to a $O(1)$ factor.
+One could ask whether these results are applicable to massive particles.
+For the pure electromagnetic contribution to the pair creation rate, the condition is well known~\cite{Dunne:2004nc}: the electric field strength should substantially exceed the critical Schwinger field, $E \gg E_c^{\mathrm{Sch}} = m^2_e/e \simeq 1.3\times 10^{18}\, \mathrm{V/m}$.
+Likewise, the same condition can be obtained by demanding that the gravitational contribution should exceed the anticipated $\propto m_e^4$ term generated by the explicit breaking of the conformal symmetry [{\it cf.} Eq.~\eqref{eq_A4_explicit}].
+For neutrinos, the applicability condition reads as $r \ll r_c$ with the critical radius $r_c = \sqrt{GM}/m_\nu$.